 Please note: Patients and visitors who drive to our hospital sites must use the designated pay and display car parks.
-Staff parking areas are patrolled by parking attendants, and fines are issued to unauthorised vehicles.
+Staff parking areas are patrolled by parking attendants, and Parking Charge Notices are issued to unauthorised vehicles.

 The Royal Lancaster Infirmary is approximately 1.5 miles from Lancaster train station.
 Plan your journey using the National Rail enquiries website.

 There are cycle racks located at the Centenary Building entrance and outside Medical Unit 1.

 The General Offices at each of our main hospitals are able to process the reimbursement of travel costs on presentation of proof of income related benefit and your appointment letter.

 Get more information about claiming travel costs on the NHS website.

 On site facilities